 Click and Grow Smart Garden 9 review (tried & tested)

-Having used my Smart Garden 9 for a few months, I can report that this indoor gardening system by Click and Grow is easy to use, effective, and a definite conversation starter.
-And this article could just as well have been titled “How anyone can grow indoors year-round with ease.”
+Having used the Click and Grow Smart Garden 9 for several months, we can say that it is easy to use, effective, and a definite conversation starter.
+This article could just as well have been titled: “How anyone can grow indoors year-round with ease.”

-And this is where my first Click and Grow Smart Garden 9 has delivered.
-I have started basil, red pak choi, lettuce, mini-tomatoes, red hot chili peppers, lavender, and even arugula in vermiculite.
+And this is where our first Click and Grow Smart Garden 9 has delivered.
+In this test, we grew basil, red pak choi, lettuce, mini tomatoes, red hot chili peppers, lavender, cockscomb, and arugula in vermiculite.

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.